 Ultimate Buyer’s Guide: The Average In-Ground Cold Plunge Tub Cost

-An in-ground cold plunge pool is a small but deep pool designed to wade or take short plunges in rather than swimming or using flotation devices.
-To achieve a cold plunge, these pools require cold temperatures outdoors—adding ice won't come close to cooling the water to 39 degrees.
+An in-ground cold tub pool is a small but deep pool designed to wade or take short plunges in rather than swimming or using flotation devices.
+To achieve cold plunging, these pools require cold temperatures outdoors—adding ice won't come close to cooling the water to 39 degrees.
 Beyond the environmental limitation, what else should you know about in-ground cold plunge pools, and why might you consider a cold therapy tub instead?
 Let's uncover these answers.